Auditing Basics: What are Control Objectives?

 What are Control Objectives?

-Control objectives are statements that address how risk is going to be effectively managed by an organization, and your auditor will be validating whether or not your organization meets these control objectives during a SOC 1 or SOC 2 audit.
+Control objectives are statements that address how risk is going to be effectively managed by an organization, and your auditor will be validating whether or not your organization meets these control objectives during a SOC 1 audit.
 The AICPA requires that the description of the service organization’s systems includes specific control objectives and controls designed to achieve those objectives, and control objectives are typically presented in a matrix format.

-During the scoping phase of a SOC 1 or SOC 2 audit, you and your auditor will choose around 10-30 control objectives to be included in the audit.
+During the scoping phase of a SOC 1 audit, you and your auditor will choose around 10-30 control objectives to be included in the audit.
 Determining the best control objectives for your organization is crucial for ensuring that you get the most out of your audit, which is why organizations need to partner with senior-level expert information security specialists who can assist in writing the control objectives to make sure that they’re presented reasonably.